maximuslotro/SignStory/README.md

 ## About

 Ever wanted to place many signs in a row with text being supplied from a txt file?
 Well look no further.
 This mod's aim is to allow users to create stories with signs in Minecraft.
-It also perserves the origiinal SignPicture functions.
+It also perserves all the functions of the original SignPicture Mod and is like an updated and maintianed version of it.

 ## License
 * Sign Story